imperial-coders/poc-root/README.md

 This is the ROOT of the POC project.
 When you setup the POC, you should organize this project as the root of all other repos.

+The other repos include:

+- poc-users-service
+- poc-transactions-service
+- poc-web-client

 ### Prerequite steps

 1. Install Node (>= 18.5v) on your machine